NormanGadenya/Lets-Note-App/README.md

 - Set reminders for notes

-- Speech recognition using Google Speech Recognizer api
+- Protect notes using Fingerprint authentication

 ## Installation